vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 | those records     |                                    |                                |                                 |
 +-------------------+------------------------------------+--------------------------------+---------------------------------+

-**Note:** Filtering (including or excluding a subset of results) is a common operation in Storm, supported by the ``filter()`` operator.
-Storm supports an extensive and flexible set of filtering criteria, and as a result the full operator syntax for filtering is generally complex and therefore impractical to use at the CLI.
-For this reason, filter operations at the CLI are generally performed using the macro syntax, as shown above.
+**Note:** Filter operations at the command line (CLI) are performed using macro syntax; there is no equivalent operator syntax.

-See the Storm reference guides <link> for a detailed discussion of individual operators and their operator (full) vs. macro syntax.
+See the Storm reference guides or a detailed discussion of individual operators and their operator and / or macro syntax.

 Query Optimization - "Good" and "Bad" Queries
 ---------------------------------------------